ARTS-Laboratory/SEC-DAQ-Open-Source-Hardware-Design/README.md

 1. Contains the 2-board PCB design

 ### v0.9.1
-1. This is the final version of the internal development.
+1. This is stable release.
 1. A 4-channel SEC DAC with isolated signal

 ### v0.9.2 (future version)